sendbird/SendBird-Desk-SDK-JavaScript/README.md

 ## Installation

 Before setup, you need to get SendBird App ID at [SendBird Dashboard](https://dashboard.sendbird.com).
 For using Desk solution, you may upgrade the plan.
-For more information, please contact [desk@sendbird.com](mailto:desk@sendbird.com).
+For more information, please contact [sales team](https://sendbird.com/contact-sales).

 Installing the Desk SDK is straightforward if you're familiar with npm.
 Run the following command at the project path.
 ```